License # 1017449 Phone number: (619) 414 7570

 Add a Useful Ledge

-A smart way to finish How to End a Backsplash on an Open Wall is by extending your countertop material onto the wall to create a slim ledge at the top of the backsplash.
-This strip of the same material forms a natural-looking stopping point at the end of the wall and doubles as a mini-shelf to accommodate spice jars, dish soap, or small decorative accents.
-Adding schluter trim backsplash along the edge gives a clean, professional finish.
+One effective solution for How to End a Backsplash on an Open Wall? is by extending your countertop material onto it for a slim ledge at the top of the backsplash, creating an organic-looking stop point and mini shelf, perfect for spice jars, dish soap, or decorative accents.
+Schluter trim backsplash completes a professional and tidy appearance on its edge.

 Add a Floating Shelf